bjlkeng/bjlkeng.github.io/source/posts/semi-supervised-learning-with-variational-autoencoders.rst

 have much lower performance.
 You need to get to :math:`N=5000` before the CNN gets in the same range.
 Interestingly at :math:`N=100` the models that make use of the unlabelled data do better than a CNN which has so little training data it surely is not learning to generalize.
+Next, onto CIFAR 10 results shown in Table 2.

 .. csv-table:: Table 2: CIFAR10 Results
    :header: "Model", "N=1000", "N=2000", "N=5000", "N=10000", "N=25000"